Finite Field Multiple Access: Simulation results

-For the sparse-form-based FFMA system, as the number of users gets large, the gaps between the PUER curves become smaller.
-For example, when $J = 100$ and $300$, the PUERs of the two cases are almost the same, verifying the efficiency of the proposed FFMA system.
-In addition, when the PUER is $P_b = 10^{-5}$, the gap between the PUERs of $J=1$ and $300$ is only $1.5$ dB.
-Then, we investigate the PUER between sparse-form-based and diagonal-form-based FFMA systems.
-Under the same simulation conditions, the diagonal-form-based FFMA provides better PUER than that of the sparse-form-based FFMA, since the default bits are $0$s which are available at the receiving end.
-However, with the increased number of users, the differences between the sparse-form-based and diagonal-form-based FFMA systems become smaller.
-When $J = 300$, both the sparse-form-based and diagonal-form-based FFMA systems have the same PUER.
+From Fig. \ref{f.TDMA}, we see that the BER of the system goes down as the number of users increases.
+For the SF-FFMA systems, the BERs of the $J = 100$ and $300$ cases are almost the same.
+When the BER is $P_b = 10^{-5}$, the gap between the BERs of $J=1$ and $300$ is only $1.5$ dB, verifying the efficiency of the proposed FFMA system.
+Then, we investigate the BER performance between SF-FFMA and DF-FFMA systems.
+Under the same simulation conditions, the DF-FFMA provides better BER than that of the SF-FFMA, since the default bits are $0$s which are available at the receiving end.
+However, with the increased number of users, the differences between the sparse-form and diagonal-form systems become smaller.
+For $J = 300$, both systems exhibit the same BER.
+Additionally, it is found that the PA-FFMA system provides significantly better BER performance than both the SF-FFMA and DF-FFMA systems.
+This improvement is attributed to a polarization gain of approximately $10 \log_{10}(\mu_{\rm pas}) \approx 24.77$ dB.

-Next, we compare our proposed FFMA-TDMA with the classical TDMA systems.
-When the number of users is small, e.g., $J = 1$, the TDMA with repetition code can provide much better PUER performance, since the coding gain is around $10 \log_{10}(\frac{6000}{10}) \approx 27.78$ dB.
-However, for a large number of arrival users, e.g., $J \ge 100$, our proposed FFMA-TDMA systems provide much better PUER performance.
-When $P_b = 10^{-5}$ and $J = 300$, the FFMA-TDMA system can provide about $6$ dB coding gain than the TDMA system, verifying the proposed FFMA system can improve the PUER performance for a massive users scenario.
+Following, we compare our proposed FFMA systems with the slotted ALOHA system.
+When $J = 1$, slotted ALOHA with repetition coding outperforms both the SF-FFMA and DF-FFMA systems in terms of BER due to a coding gain of approximately $10 \log_{10}(600) \approx 27.78$ dB.
+However, the proposed PA-FFMA system still offers an additional coding gain of approximately $4$ dB over the slotted ALOHA system, as it combines both polarization gain from power and coding gain from the entire DoFs.
+For a large number of users, i.e., $J \ge 100$, all three configurations of the proposed FFMA systems can offer much better BER performance than the slotted ALOHA system.
+Specifically, at $P_b = 10^{-5}$ and $J = 300$, the SF-FFMA (or DF-FFMA) systems provide a coding gain of approximately $6$ dB over the slotted ALOHA system, further validating the ability of the proposed FFMA systems to enhance BER performance in scenarios with massive user counts.

+Table 1 compares the slotted ALOHA and FFMA-based RA systems.
+As the number of users $J$ increases, the total transmit power of the slotted ALOHA system decreases.
+Consequently, to achieve the same BER performance, the required SNRs for $J = 1$ and $J = 300$ range from $-15.3$ dB to $9.6$ dB.
+From Fig.~\ref{f.TDMA}, when $J = 300$, the DF-FFMA system achieves the same BER performance as the SF-FFMA system, but with only $\frac{3010}{6000}$ of the total power required by the SF-FFMA system.
+This indicates that the DF-FFMA system requires less power to achieve the same BER performance.